Movement Building Conversations

 Creating Democracy began working to identify barriers to mass democratic movement building and strategies to overcome those barriers in 2009.
 We began with a monthly movement building conversation series and monthly organizing meetings building towards the People's Movement Assembly in Portland, and nationally held in conjunction with the US Social Forum in Detroit in June, 2010.

 In the Spring of 2015, we hosted another series of movement building conversations to build towards our organizing launch.
-These conversations will inform and ground our planning in the experience, wisdom, needs, and values of movement leaders and organizers here in Portland, Oregon.
+These conversations informed and grounded our planning in the experience, wisdom, needs, and values of movement leaders and organizers in Portland, Oregon.

 February 26th: Self Governance & Making Decisions as a Movement - How does our movement(s) share information and make decisions together today?
 What are strengths and limitations of this?
 What tools do organizers and groups need to make decisions together as a movement?